jtfmumm/cljs-exnihilo/README.md

 to initially compile cljs files.

-Leave this running in the background if you want to recompile the cljs files whenever you change them:
+In order to keep cljsbuild running in the background, recompiling cljs files when they are changed, run :

 ```bash
 cd name-of-project